DataDog/datadog-api-client-python/docs/v1/ServiceLevelObjectivesApi.md

 configuration.api_key['appKeyAuth'] = os.getenv('DD_CLIENT_APP_KEY')

 # Enter a context with an instance of the API client
-with datadog_api_client.v1.ApiClient(configuration) as api_client:
+with ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = service_level_objectives_api.ServiceLevelObjectivesApi(api_client)
     ids = "id1, id2, id3"  # str | A comma separated list of the IDs of the service level objectives objects.

     # example passing only required values which don't have defaults set
     try:
         # Check if SLOs can be safely deleted
         api_response = api_instance.check_can_delete_slo(ids)
         pprint(api_response)
-    except datadog_api_client.v1.ApiException as e:
+    except ApiException as e:
         print("Exception when calling ServiceLevelObjectivesApi->check_can_delete_slo: %s\n" % e)
 ```